Low Carb Hazelnut Chocolate Bliss Balls

 - 15-20 whole hazelnuts for centres

-- Add all of the dry ingredients to the chocolate mix and stir until well combined.
+- Add the dry ingredients to the chocolate mix and stir until well combined.

 - Shape small teaspoonful amounts into balls and flatten slightly with your hand.
 Place a hazelnut inside and wrap the ball around the hazelnut, creating a smooth finish.
 If the mix is sticking, wet your hands slightly.